Time to start building!

 Then add two choices:

-The last thing we want to add is a screen that does not ask for any information, but only provides a written message to the mobile user.
+The last thing we want to add is a screen that doesn't ask for any information, but provides a written message to the mobile user.
 We want to remind her to tell the pregnant woman to go to the clinic.

-To add a label you will need to click on the drop-down menu text to the "T" for text question in the Question Bar:
+To add a label you will need to click on the drop-down menu text to the "T" for text question:

 Then set the main properties as follows:

 You're done adding questions!
-Here is what your Question Tree should look like:
+Here is what you're Question Tree should look like: